Likelihood methods for CMB experiments: Statistics of the Cosmic Microwave Background

 where $_{\pm2}a_{\ell m}$ are the expansion coefficients of the combinations of Stokes parameters describing the polarisation state of the CMB signal -- $(Q\pm iU)$ -- in spin-2 spherical harmonics $_{\pm2}Y_{\ell m}$ (see e.g.~\cite{Zaldarriaga:2003bb} for a derivation of the formalism).

 The variable $\textbf{X}_a=(\alm^T,\alm^E,\alm^B)$ is distributed according to a Gaussian multivariate distribution with covariance matrix

-where it appears explicitly that the temperature and the $E$-polarisation fields are correlated, whereas the parity-even fields ($T$ and $E$) are uncorrelated with the parity-odd field $B$ (although this is strictly true only in the standard cosmological model when parity violation processes are forbidden in the early Universe).
+where it is explicitly seen that the temperature and the $E$-polarisation fields are correlated, whereas the parity-even fields ($T$ and $E$) are uncorrelated with the parity-odd field $B$ (although this is strictly true only in the standard cosmological model when parity violation processes are forbidden in the early Universe).

 In analogy to Eq.~\ref{eq:clmeas}, the estimators for the observed power spectra are given by the following matrix:

 where the observed cross-correlations $TB$ and $EB$ may be non-vanishing as well.

 The probability of $\textbf{X}_a$ at each $\ell$ can therefore be expressed as: